-A Built Heritage Resources and Cultural Heritage Landscape report was completed for this study, as provided in Appendix 2.
+A Cultural Heritage Report - Existing Conditions and Preliminary Impact Assessment (August 2022) was completed for this study, as provided in Appendix 2.
 The report findings informed the evaluation and modification of the network and individual road alignment alternatives, e.g. Collector 6N.